aamas-25-authors-222/authors-222-tables-charts/README.md

 ![chart_2](new_baseline_charts.png)

 The TREX PBRS used 5 seeds, whereas the Recurrent SAC used 3 seeds given time constraints (except for Ant, which uses 2).
-We found running the Recurrent SAC code to be much lower (at least 10x) given BPTT.
+We found running the Recurrent SAC code to be much lower (at least 10x) given BPTT and larger memory requirements.